kushkusholo/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-The absolute path name of the current working directory.
+Display the contents list of your current directory.